All Episodes

 We have the money for this.

-You know, the the immigrants who are deportation worthy versus those who aren't.
+The immigrants who are deportation worthy versus those who aren't.

-But this is, if not by their own admission, an attempt to uh to to enact the DREAM Act without congressional approval.
+But this is, if not by their own admission, an attempt to enact the DREAM Act without congressional approval and to thin out the list of illegals.

-We're essentially going to say, you know, there there are going to be some factors where you might as well not really be illegal.
+We're essentially going to say, you know, there are going to be some factors where you might as well not really be illegal.

 And that is the definition of amnesty.